Lianyan7/Building-Functionality-Assessment-Using-Machine-Learning/README.md

 # Building Functionality Assessment Using Machine-Learning
 Supplemental Materials for the Paper ___"Assessing the Loss of Building Functionality Post-Earthquake Using Machine Learning"___

 This repository provides the Python code underlying a novel computational framework designed to evaluate earthquake-induced loss of building functionality.
-The code was developed by Lianyan Li and is based on the methodologies described in the following publication:
+The code was developed by Lianyan Li.

-Li, L., Chang-Richards, A., et al. (2025). *Assessing the loss of building functionality post-earthquake using machine learning*.
-Earthquake Spectra.

 Due to the sensitive nature of the data, which includes private property information, only the Python code is publicly available.

 This repository contains four Python files: